-Below is a brief guide to the rules and regulations for the second season of the FIA Formula E Championship and the single day event format.
+Below is a brief guide to the rules and regulations for the third season of the FIA Formula E Championship and the single day event format.

 All events have two practice sessions, an opening 45-minute session followed by a further 30-minute session.
 Drivers each have two cars at their disposal with 200kW available throughout.

 New for this season, qualifying now contains a Super Pole shoot-out to secure Julius Baer pole position.
 Qualifying is a straight fight to set the fastest time and determines the starting grid for the race.
 The qualifying session lasts one hour and sees drivers divided into groups, with each group having six minutes to set their best lap.
 Full power of 200kW is available throughout with drivers only able to use one car.
 The five fastest drivers then go out one-by-one in the Super Pole shoot-out.
 The fifth fastest driver from the group stages goes out first, when he crosses the line to start his flying lap, the pitlane light turns green and the fourth fastest driver heads out onto the track and so on.
 The driver who sets the fastest time will be awarded three points.